SummaryRead the full fact sheet

-- Start a healthy eating and exercise plan together with your partner to increase the odds of getting pregnant and having a healthy baby.
+- Start a healthy eating and exercise plan together with your partner to increase the chance of getting pregnant and having a healthy baby.

 Making these lifestyle changes will make a difference to your overall health, even if they don’t lead to weight loss.
 Begin making these changes before you start trying to conceive, and keep them up throughout your pregnancy and beyond.